 Yes.
-If you are a stockholder of record, you may revoke your proxy and change your vote at any time before the taking of the vote at the Annual Meeting in any one of the following ways:
+If you are a stockholder of record, you may revoke your proxy and change your vote:

 - During the Annual Meeting: By attending the Annual Meeting online and voting during the meeting as described above.
-Your attendance at the Annual Meeting will not automatically revoke your proxy unless you properly vote during the Annual Meeting or specifically request that your prior proxy be revoked by delivering a written notice of revocation prior to the Annual Meeting to our Secretary at 3655 Nobel Drive, Suite 260, San Diego, CA 92122. - By Phone: By using the phone voting method described above, in which case only your latest telephone proxy submitted prior to the Annual Meeting will be counted. - By Internet: By using the online voting method described above, in which case only your latest Internet proxy submitted prior to the Annual Meeting will be counted. - By Mail: By signing and returning a new proxy card or voting instruction form dated as of a later date, in which case only your latest proxy card or voting instruction form received prior to the Annual Meeting will be counted
+Your attendance at the Annual Meeting will not automatically revoke your proxy unless you properly vote during the Annual Meeting or specifically request that your prior proxy be revoked by delivering a written notice of revocation that is received by our Secretary prior to the Annual Meeting.
+Any such notice is to be sent to our Secretary at 3655 Nobel Drive, Suite 260, San Diego, CA 92122. - By Phone: By using the phone voting method described above, in which case only your latest telephone proxy received before the deadline for phone voting will be counted. - By Internet: By using the online voting method described above, in which case only your latest Internet proxy received before the deadline for online voting will be counted. - By Mail: By signing and returning a new proxy card dated as of a later date, in which case only your latest proxy card received prior to the Annual Meeting will be counted.